wKovacs64/drinks-gatsby/README.md

    URL to trigger a rebuild whenever you update content in Contentful for silky smooth continuous deployment.

+   📩 **Feedback Form requires Netlify** 📩

+   The feedback form functionality is currently supported by [Netlify Forms][netlify-forms], so if you want to deploy your own instance to a different hosting platform, you'll need to configure your host to accept form submissions to the root of your site, or reconfigure/remove the feedback form entirely.

 [gatsby]: https://www.gatsbyjs.org/
 [react]: https://reactjs.org/
 [graphql]: https://graphql.org/